jasminabihel/books-and-coffee/README.md

 # *Books & Coffee: The Perfect Blend for Book Lovers!*

-Books&Coffee is a site for booklovers based in Gothenborg, Sweden.
-This site is directed to booklovers that want to meet in person and enjoy a cup of coffee and cake.
-Books&Coffee site has times for weekly meetings to booklovers and a sign up sheet that makes it easier for booklovers to find likeminded individuals.
+Books&Coffee is a site for book lovers based in Gothenborg, Sweden.
+This site is directed to book lovers that want to meet in person and enjoy a cup of coffee and cake.
+Books&Coffee site has times for weekly meetings and a sign up sheet that makes it easier for book lovers to find likeminded individuals.

 ![alttext](doc/img/amiresonsive.png)

 ## **User stories** ##

-* As a user, I can go to meetings and connect with people offline to diskuss books.
+* As a user, I can go to meetings and connect with people offline to discuss books.

 * As a user, I can see the reading list for the whole year in advance and find inspiration even if i do not sign up.

 * As a user,I can sign up for the meetings and find the location fo the meeting place with Google Maps.

 ## **Features** ##